ImanRHT/MM1K_Queue_Simulation/README.md

 [![GitHub license](https://img.shields.io/github/license/ImanRht/MM1K_Queue_Simulation?style=social)](https://github.com/ImanRht/MM1K_Queue_Simulation/blob/master/LICENSE)

 This repository contains a simulation of the M/M/1/K queue model, a classic queuing theory concept commonly used in the analysis of computer systems and network performance.
 These simulations are designed to analyze the performance of these queues under different scenarios.

+**Parameters:**
+- **Service Rate (μ):** The rate at which the service is provided.
+- **Arrival Rate (λ):** The rate at which arrivals occur.
+- **Queue Capacity (K):** Set to 14.

+**Key Aspects Covered:**
+- **Performance Metrics:** Calculation of the probability of having `n` customers in the system (`P_n`), average number of customers in the system (`N_c`), and probabilities of blocking (`P_b`) and dropping (`P_d`).
+- **Simulation Results:** Results showing the impact of varying parameters on system performance.
+- **Formulas Used:**
+  - `P_n(λ, μ)` for the probability of `n` customers.
+  - `N_c` for the average number of customers.
+  - Calculation of `P_b` and `P_d` using the provided formulas.
+- **Analysis:** Discussion on the impact of different parameters on system performance.

+## Round Robin Scheduling

+**Description:**
+This homework involves the analysis of the Round Robin scheduling algorithm within a queue system.
+It focuses on understanding how the Round Robin mechanism affects performance.

+**Key Aspects Covered:**
+- **Round Robin Scheduling:** Examination of the algorithm's performance in managing queues.
+- **Performance Metrics:** Analysis of average wait time and throughput under different configurations.
+- **Theoretical Evaluation:**
+  - Calculation of performance metrics with given parameters (μ and θ).
+  - Breakdown of theoretical results and their implications.
+  - Evaluation of the impact of different time slices and system configurations.

+## Theoretical Analysis
+ involves detailed questions and answers related to queue systems.
+It aims to test understanding of queueing theory concepts and their applications.

+**Key Aspects Covered:**
+- **Theoretical Questions:** A set of questions designed to explore various aspects of queueing theory.
+- **Solutions:** Detailed answers and explanations for each question, providing insights into the theoretical aspects of queue systems.

+---

+For further details on each homework, please refer to the corresponding files in this repository.
+Feel free to reach out if you have any questions or need additional information.

 ## Contents